klistwan/x-largest/README.md

 There are two ways to run it: by supplying a path to a file (with argument `--file` or `-f`) or by passing in data via stdin.
 In each case, the desired number of largest values is a mandatory first argument.

+For example, this is an example of finding the 3 largest values in the `500.txt` file.

 ```bash
 $ python main.py 3 --file=500.txt
 000000307